grantcurell/projects/SONiC - Fully Automated Build/README.md

 }
 ```

+This file's sections are identical to what is in */etc/sonic/config_db.json*.
+If you want to see what something should look like you can look there and then copy/paste.

+## Running ZTP

+ZTP will run by default on a new device but if you want to force it to run you can make sure it is on with `ztp enable` and then `ztp run` to force it to run.

 ## TODO

 - First I want to get it working with a fixed file, then we'll do dynamic content